manuelmontenegro/while_parser_cli/README.md

 --pretty
     Pretty-print JSON before output

+--cfg
+    Return the CFG of the main statement in the program

 -o [OUTPUT_FILE]
 --output [OUTPUT_FILE]
     Output file name.
 If defaults to standard output if not given.